ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 This also also has some extra karaoke postprocessing functionality slipped in:
     - de-censoring some curse words that WhisperAI censors (suppress this with ```--leave-censorship``` or ```-L```)
-    - removing any line that is “A little pause...”
-“And we are back.”...
-These are common hallucinations.
+    - removing any line that is a common WhisperAI hallucination

 </details>